-This knowledge base article provides instructions for running the Nexus IQ Server as a service under Windows.
+This knowledge base article provides instructions for running the Nexus IQ Server as a service under Windows using a free edition of Java Service Wrapper.
 If you want to run the Nexus IQ Server as a service on Linux please see our installation guide.

 New Nexus IQ Server Install as a Windows Service